 Best Travel Crate For A Labrador – For travel, such as road trips, outdoor excursions and staying in hotels, this soft-sided crate is a great option.
 It’s comfortable, lightweight, and strong thanks to its metal frame and high-quality nylon and mesh construction.
 However, it’s not a good option for dogs that chew or scratch, and should only be used after your dog has been trained in a traditional, wire crate.

 Best Affordable Crate For A Labrador – Affordable crates that don’t compromise on quality are hard to come by.
 The Carlson Single Door Metal Crate supplies excellent value for money – it is foldable, easy to clean, and the all-metal design makes it super sturdy.
 The multi-point lock ensures that your dog is safe and doesn’t break out, and the JPMA and ASTM certifications are impressive testaments to its quality considering the low price and one of the Best Crate for Labrador.

 Best Collapsible Dog Crate For A Labrador – If you’re looking to travel with your dog worry-free, the Petsfit soft collapsible crate is perfect for you.
 The build is durable and comes with odorless interiors that do not harm your dog’s health.
 The crate is also waterproof, which adds to its durability and makes it easy to clean.
 It comes in four sizes, and all four are roomy enough for you to add a soft mat inside.
 The cloth bottoms and soft mesh sides keep your pet comfortable, and the sides and top can be unzipped, making for multiple entry points.

 These are our picks for Best Crates For Labrador Retrievers!

-Dog Crate Sizes: How to Size a Dog Crate for a Perfect Fit
+Best Crate for Labrador & Size: How to Size a Dog Crate for a Perfect Fit